 Description

-Intrahepatic cholestasis of pregnancy can cause problems for the unborn baby.
-This condition is associated with an increased risk of premature delivery and stillbirth.
-Additionally, some infants born to mothers with intrahepatic cholestasis of pregnancy have a slow heart rate and a lack of oxygen during delivery (fetal distress).
+Intrahepatic cholestasis of pregnancy can cause problems for the baby.
+This condition is associated with an increased risk of premature delivery and breathing problems in the newborn (meconium aspiration).
+Some infants born to people with intrahepatic cholestasis of pregnancy experience a slow heart rate and a lack of oxygen during delivery (fetal distress).
+People with higher levels of bile acids in their blood also have an increased risk of stillbirth.

 Frequency